The Importance of Certifications in PV Module Manufacturing

 - IEC 62716.
 This standard specifies the requirements for testing and evaluating the potential induced degradation (PID) resistance of photovoltaic (PV) modules.

 These are the most important certifications you should be aware of.
 This is, however, not a comprehensive list as there are other regional and country-specific standards.
-A critical factor to consider therefore is the target customers of the solar panels.
+A critical factor to consider is the target customers of the solar panels.

-General Standards And Regulations That Apply To Solar Manufacturing
+General Standards and Regulations for Solar Manufacturing

 In addition to specific standards for solar energy, manufacturers must also comply with general PV module manufacturing standards and regulations.
 These include: